Q - Is it possible to adopt a child from your orphanage homes?

 Q - What kind of education do the children receive?

 A - All of our children are required to attend school if they want to remain in the home.
 We want them to get the best possible education available.
 The children attend public school, which require uniforms and school supplies.
-Believe it or not, these are the basic requirements that keep most children OUT of school.
+Believe it or not, these are the basic requirements that keep many children OUT of school.
 After graduating from high school they have their choice of going on to technical school, college, bible school or secretarial and office assistant courses.
 All of the children who have left our homes after taking these courses now have jobs and are a productive citizens in their community.
-We are extremely proud and gratified by this!
+We are extremely proud and